Malecon (Seawall) in Mazatlán | MazatlanVisit.com

 As part of the malecon rebuild and the loss of parking, the city is building a new road on the lagoon behind the main strip.
 Supposedly, it will have tons of parking.

-Mazatlán Malecon photos
+Mazatlán Malecon Photos

 Malecon (seawall) in Mazatlán, Sinaloa, Mexico